 We were so upset to find out that Stella has a Heartworm infection.
 The x-rays indicated some damage to her heart and lungs.
-We plan to try and put some weight on her by increasing her supplemental feedings and also restricting activity.
 She is so sweet and we have all fallen in love with her.
-Stella was relinquished by an area "hunter".
-If things go as planned, she will get the more aggressive type of Heartworm treatment during August.
-We will keep you posted.
+Stella's heartworm treatment went well.
+She is off of activity restrictions and starting to gain back her strength and stamina.
 Come out the the Kennel and give her some hugs!

 Helping the Lurchers...